Scottie Pippen

-Pippen is the only NBA player to have won an NBA title and Olympic gold medal in the same year twice, having done so in both 1992 and 1996.
+Pippen is one of the only two NBA players to have won an NBA title and Olympic gold medal in the same year twice (the other one is Jrue Holiday), having done so in both 1992 and 1996.
 He was a part of the 1992 U.S. Olympic "Dream Team" which beat its opponents by an average of 44 points.
 He was also a key figure in the 1996 Olympic team, alongside former "Dream Team" members Karl Malone, John Stockton, Charles Barkley, and David Robinson, as well as newer faces such as Shaquille O'Neal, Anfernee "Penny" Hardaway and Grant Hill.
 He wore the number 8 during both years.

 Pippen is a two-time inductee into the Naismith Memorial Basketball Hall of Fame, once for his individual career and once as a member of the "Dream Team", having been simultaneously inducted for both on August 13, 2010.
 The Bulls retired his number 33 on December 8, 2005.
 The University of Central Arkansas retired his number 33 on January 21, 2010.

 He was formerly married to television personality Larsa Pippen, and is the father of basketball player Scotty Pippen Jr.

 Early life

-Pippen was born in Hamburg, Arkansas, to Ethel (1924–2016) and Preston Pippen (1920–1990).
+Pippen was born on September 25, 1965, in Hamburg, Arkansas, to Ethel (1923–2016) and Preston Pippen (1920–1990), a paper mill worker.
 He has 11 older siblings.
-His mother was 6 ft tall and his father was 6 ft 1 in, and all of their children were tall, with Scotty Pippen being the tallest.
+His mother was 6 ft tall and his father was 6 ft 1 in, and all of their children were tall, with Scottie Pippen being the tallest.
 His parents could not afford to send their other children to college.

-His father worked in a paper mill until suffering from a stroke that paralyzed his right side, prevented him from walking, and affected his speech.
-Pippen attended Hamburg High School.
-Playing point guard, he led his team to the state playoffs and earned all-conference honors as a senior, but was not offered any college scholarships.
+Pippen's second-oldest brother became paralyzed after an injury in a high school PE class.Six years later, his father suffered a stroke that paralyzed his right side, prevented him from walking, and affected his speech.
+Playing point guard at Hamburg High School, Pippen led his team to the state playoffs and earned all-conference honors as a senior, but was not offered any college scholarships.